Neural network representation of tensor network and chiral states: Chiral topological states

 In the momentum space, it is easy to see that the state (\ref{ff}) can be represented as

-where $\int[\mathrm{d}\xi_{\vec{k}}]$ denotes the integral over all Grassmann numbers in the momentum space with a proper measure.
-Transforming to the real space, $[\mathrm{d}\xi_{\vec{k}}]$ becomes $\prod_{\vec{x}\in\mathbf Z^2}\xi_{\vec{x}}$, and the exponent in parentheses is local because $u_{\vec{k}},v_{\vec{k}}$ are trigonometric polynomials (the maximum distance of connection between units is proportional to the degree of the trigonometric polynomials).
-Thus, (\ref{tp}) reduces to (\ref{fnn}) with additional properties: (i) the neural network representation is translationally invariant; (ii) there are no connections between visible units.
+where $\int[\mathrm d\xi_{\vec k}]$ denotes the integral over all Grassmann variables in the momentum space with a proper measure.
+Transforming to the real space, $[\mathrm d\xi_{\vec k}]$ becomes $\prod_{\vec x\in\mathbb Z^2}\mathrm d\xi_{\vec x}$, and the exponent in parentheses is local because $u_{\vec k},v_{\vec k}$ are trigonometric polynomials (the maximum distance of connections between units is proportional to the degree of the trigonometric polynomials).
+Thus, Eq. (\ref{tp}) reduces to Eq. (\ref{fnn}) with additional properties: (i) the neural network representation is translationally invariant; (ii) there are no connections between visible units.